cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Pickers.md

 # Pickers
 Pickers need visible label text and an accessibility label.
-Pickers with the default or `MenuPickerStyle` need `Picker(\"Label\")` text which is spoken to VoiceOver as the accessibility label.
+Pickers with the default or `MenuPickerStyle` need `Picker("Label")` text which is spoken to VoiceOver as the accessibility label.

 Pickers with the `WheelPickerStyle` or `SegmentedPickerStyle` need an `.accessibilityLabel` set to match their visible label text and need `.accessibilityElement(children: .contain)` or else the accessibility label will not be spoken to VoiceOver.